publicdocs/uscode/assets/md/titles/usc22/us/usc/t22/ch7/m__us_usc_t22_s262–1.md

     (a) __Prohibition__

-    The United States shall not become a party to any new international criminal tribunal, nor give legal effect to the jurisdiction of such a tribunal over any matter described in subsection (b) of this section, except pursuant to—
+    The United States shall not become a party to any new international criminal tribunal, nor give legal effect to the jurisdiction of such a tribunal over any matter described in subsection (b), except pursuant to—

         (1) a treaty made under Article II, section 2, clause 2 of the Constitution of the United States on or after October 21, 1998; or